 Educating community members about how they can participate in civic life and impact decisions being made within our community is fundamental to growing healthy civic participation and ending self-perpetuating infighting and gridlock.
 Aspiring leaders must have clear avenues to develop the skills, connections, experiences, and knowledge they need to become leaders.
 Additional supports and guidance will encourage promising, qualified, and diverse candidates to self-identify and seek elected office.
 Over and over again, community members say that civil discourse must be improved among our elected officials and within the citizenry.
 Community stakeholders can strengthen our volunteer sector by supporting the ability of volunteer groups to collaborate to address local needs.
-Existing structures and processes within governmental, not-for-profit, and funder realms should be assessed to understand how traditional systems and engagement as well as improved collaboration and communication.
+Existing structures and processes within governmental, not-for-profit, and funder realms should be assessed to understand how traditional systems and current relationships can be modified to encourage more effective and representative civic discourse and engagement as well as improved collaboration and communication.
 Addressing these challenges and opportunities throughout all sectors will pave the way for flourishing citizen participation and a civically healthy community.